 Letter from the Dean

-USC Upstate is celebrating 50 years of offering educational experiences that change lives and power the region.
-I invite you to learn more about our programs and faculty, get a sense of the exciting opportunities available to our students, and envision how our programs would prepare you for professional success.
-Our alumni, students, staff, and faculty are examples of deeply committed professionals making a difference in the region, state, and nation through innovative approaches in education and exercise science.
-Whether you are a future student, an alum, or a community member, we encourage you to join us in our work.
+I invite you to learn more about our programs and faculty, get a sense of the exciting opportunities available to our students, and envision how studying at USC Upstate would prepare you for professional success.
+Our alumni, students, staff, and faculty are examples of deeply committed professionals making a difference in the region, state, and nation through innovative approaches in education and health.
+Whether you are a future student, an alum, or a community member, we encourage you to join us in this important work.

 Laura K. Reynolds, Ph.D.